Detroit Firearms Lawyer

 - Felons in Possession of Firearms — People who have felony convictions on their records are prohibited from possessing firearms unless they’ve met all conditions to have their rights restored.
 Illegal possession of a firearm by someone with a felony conviction is a separate felony offense that can result in years in prison and thousands of dollars in fines.

-Knowledgeable Defense For Your Firearms Charge
+Knowledgeable Defense For Your Weapons Charge With a Detroit Firearms Lawyer

-If you or a family member has been charged with a firearms or weapons offense, the experienced Detroit weapons lawyers at Davis Law Group PLLC are committed to fighting to preserve your 2nd Amendment rights as a gun owner, and to work aggressively to get the best possible outcome for your case.
+If you or a family member has been charged with a firearms or weapons offense, the experienced Detroit firearms lawyers at Davis Law Group PLLC are committed to fighting to preserve your 2nd Amendment rights as a gun owner, and to work aggressively to get the best possible outcome for your case.

 We have experience with weapons offenses on both sides of the criminal process — both prosecution and defense — which puts us in a strong position to be able to defend you.
 We know the law and we know how prosecutors think.
 Let us put our experience to work for you.

-For more information about how we might be able to help you in a criminal firearms or weapons case, contact us for a free legal consultation with a Detroit weapons lawyer at Davis Law Group PLLC.
+For more information about how we might be able to help you in a criminal firearms or weapons case, contact us for a free legal consultation with a Detroit firearms lawyer at Davis Law Group PLLC.